ansamz/Fruit_Vegetables_Detector/README.md

 ## Project Description
 First I used TensorFlow Object Detection API to detect multiple fruits and vegetables in one picture, this is an opensource computer vision framework for building object detection and image segmentation models that can localize multiple objects in the same image, here I used VGG16, ResNet50, and EfficientNetB0 (not the best performance).
-I also trained a Convolutional Neural Network on the dataset, it performs rather well on the test data with 99.20% accuracy but not he best detection performance when I apply it on a single uploaded image.
-Same thing applies for the MobileNetV2 and VGG-16 transfer learning models.
+I also trained a Convolutional Neural Network on the dataset, it performs rather well on the test data with 99.20% accuracy.
+Regarding transfer learning using VGG-16 94.01% accuracy on test data and 98.07% accuracy on the MobileNetV2.
+Note:
-VGG-16: was not included in the streamlit app because it was too big but you can find it in the [notebook](notebooks/Fruit_vegetables_detection_final.ipynb).
+VGG-16 was not included in the streamlit app because the saved model was too big but you can find it in the [notebook](notebooks/Fruit_vegetables_detection_final.ipynb).

 ### Streamlit App Link: